 I have taught my dogs to even drop their bones for me.
 Bones are perhaps the most valuable items for them so how could I find something more valuable to replace them?
 I simply added to them!
 I told my dogs drop it and then quickly smeared their bones with peanut butter for added value.
 Now my dogs will happily drop their bones, tails wagging when they see me near by with some peanut butter!
 Of course, do not attempt this on food aggressive dogs!

-There is actually a sixth thing all dogs should learn and that is walking on a leash, More than a command I believe this is an art.
-There is nothing more nice than a dog following its leader quietly on a road.
-It takes quite some practice but most dog owners will obtain a well mannered dog if they teach their dog to focus on attention and practice every day.
-There are also special tools that may help accomplish this such as Halti's and gentle leaders.
+There is actually another thing all dogs should learn—and that is walking on a leash.
+More than a command, I believe this is an art.
+There is nothing nicer than a dog following its leader quietly on a road.
+It takes quite some practice, but most dog owners will obtain a well-mannered dog if they teach their dog to focus on attention and practice every day.
+There are also special tools that may help accomplish this, such as Halti's and gentle leaders.

 So these are, in my opinion, the most important commands all dogs should know.
 If your dog knows these all, then it may be time to upgrade to advanced training, or teach them those other commands that may entertain family and friends.